Emjay5/Mary-s-Business-Problem/README.md

 ![IMG_0244](https://github.com/Emjay5/Mary-s-Business-Problem/assets/136242686/d1e73225-52be-4725-bc02-5c6bab032112)

-# INDRODUCTION

-WHY MARY'S PHARMACEUTICAL DRUG SALE IS STAGNANT  FOR OVER 6 YEARS Coming up with business questions and generate metrics that could be tracked to identify trends and patterns in the sale of pharmaceutical drugs sold in the pharmacy over time.

-1. Why sale was stagnant for Mary’s store
-2. What are the ways to increase Mary’s sales?
-3. What drug Category contributes the most to the overall sales
-4. Are there seasonal trends or patterns in the sale of the pharmaceutical drug
-5. What is the average daily quantity of drugs sold
-6. What category of drugs has the highest and lowest profit.
-7. What pharmaceutical drugs have the highest and lowest sale volume in Mary’s pharmacy
-8. How does sale correlate with external factor such as weather conditions?

- ANSWERS TO THESE BUSINESS QUESTIONS
- To answer these business questions we will have to genetrate KPIs (metrix) to track performance  based on the struture we have set.
- 1. Calulate the total sales revenue based on diffirent dimension; Time of day.
- 2. Calulate the total quantity and total sales
- 3. Calculate percentage by sale
- 4. Calculate top selling drugs
- 5. Calucate total sale  and quanty for each drug category; M01AB, M01AE, M02BA,M02BE,N05B, N05C, R03, R06.
- 6. Calculate sales growth rate.

 # Business problem
 Mary is the owner of a small pharmacy located in a busy city center.
 She has been running the pharmacy for the past few years and has noticed that sales have stagnated.
 Despite the competitive pricing, Mary's Pharmacy has struggled to attract new customers.